jhan-dev/ProductManagement/README.md

 Use the terms and definitions below to understand these concepts.

 ### Go to Market
-Who is going to use your product, important part of the release phase in product development.
+Who is going to use your product?
+An important part of the release phase in product development.

 ### Lifecycle
-Circular prodecure to plan out a project, not a linear plan witha clear start and end point.
+Circular procedure to plan out a project, not a linear plan with a clear start and end point.

 ### Plan Phase
-Define timeline for a project and translate the research into features to be developed.
+Define the timeline for a project and translate the research into features to be developed.

 ### Product
 Everything around you, a product does not have to be an object.